Skip to main content

 5.

-When prescribing, certified practice registered psychiatric nurses:
+When prescribing, certified registered psychiatric nurses:

 a.

 Assess the client in person, or, if clinically appropriate, through a virtual health care encounter with a visual assessment.
-If a visual assessment is not possible, certified practice registered psychiatric nurses prescribe without a visual assessment only after determining that it is clinically appropriate and only:
+If a visual assessment is not possible, certified registered psychiatric nurses prescribe without a visual assessment only after determining that it is clinically appropriate and only:

 i.